joshjohanning/AzureDevopsPat/ReadMe.md

 > To run the author’s app, you have to:
 >
 >1.
 Register an App in AAD; grab its client ID and client secret.
 You will also need the tenant ID
 >1.
-Find a service account to use and know its username and password.
+Find a service account to use and know its username and password (or create one).
 There was nothing I had to do when the original author mentioned that you had to enable the password login with the account that was created, but a hybrid AAD might require that?
+> 1. Add the SA account to the Azure DevOps organization - I gave mine a Basic license
 > 1. Clone this GitHub repo
 > 1. Make sure you have node installed
 > 1. `cd` into the git repo and run the setup/compile commands: